JorritMontijn/zetapy/README.md

-# ZETA
+# zetapy
 Repository containing ZETA functions and dependencies.
 For an example of how to use the code, check example.py.

-Note on updates and maintenance: the original code is maintained in MATLAB (https://github.com/JorritMontijn/ZETA).
-This repository with the Python code is maintained by Guido Meijer (Python port by Alexander Heimel)
+Note on updates and maintenance: the original code is written and maintained in MATLAB by Jorrit Montijn (https://github.com/JorritMontijn/ZETA).
+This Python repository is maintained by Guido Meijer (original Python port by Alexander Heimel)

 The article describing ZETA has been published in eLife: https://elifesciences.org/articles/71969